-In multiple response questions, the question is asked and the respondent spontaneously begins providing answers.
-The answers are not read, but the interviewer has to classify the response according to the options available for the question.
+In multiple response questions, the question is asked, and the respondent spontaneously begins providing answers.
+The answers are not read, but the interviewer must classify the response according to the options available for the question.
 The interviewer keeps probing for other responses until the respondent says that she has no more answers.
 Question 409 of the Woman's Questionnaire is a typical example of this type of question:

+1

 409 Whom did you see?
 HEALTH PERSONNEL

-(2) DOCTOR Α
+(2) Anyono alco?

-Anyone else?
-NURSE/MIDWIFE В

-AUXILIARY MIDWIFE С
+Anyone else :

 OTHER PERSON

 PROBE TO IDENTIFY EACH TYPE OF TRADITIONAL BIRTH

 PERSON AND RECORD ALL ATTENDANT D

 MENTIONED.
 COMMUNITY/

 VILLAGE HEALTH

-WORKER Е
+WORKER E

-x
+OTHER X

+(SPECIFY)